 The Balance of Power feels very much like an extension of the previous two issues and the cynical might say it’s nothing more than a couple of extended action scenes.
 There’s little in the way of characterisation but the main point here is to see more of this world and the characters inhabiting it, to see their magical powers and how they could turn the tide of battle.
 Hence the name of the story.

 With Jim having set things up and established the potential for future stories, the authorship is handed over to Gerry for him to develop the comic as its full-time writer.
 So let’s wait and see what he brings to the table and if all that potential is realised.
-The next chapter will be reviewed on Wednesday 23rd June.
-Be here.
+The next chapter’s review will be here from Wednesday 23rd June 2021.